A San Diego Attorney Answers: Can I End My Probation Early?

 - The impact of the probation on your ability to gain employment or other benefits: It’s crucial to show the judge that your probation and the initial conviction are hindering your ability to contribute effectively to society.

 We carefully prepare for these considerations through detailed pre-hearing discussions with you and in the documentation we submit to the court, including the PC 1203.3 motion.
-If you need assistance in navigating this process, feel free to contact The Law Offices of Mark Deniz APLC at 858-429-9982 to discuss ending your probation early.
+If you need assistance in navigating this process, feel free to contact a criminal law attorney at 858-429-9982 to discuss ending your probation early.

 How Long Does Early Termination Of Probation Take In California?